Masterflitzer/Auto-Night-Mode/README.md

 This period can be defined at the beginning of the script code (between the marked comments).

 With the Windows Task Scheduler, this script can be run automatically every 15 minutes, for example.

-The xml file is a sample task that can be imported into the task scheduler.